uvarc/rc-website/content/education/courses.md

 This graduate course introduces a basic grounding in designing and implementing distributed and cloud systems.
 It aims to acquaint students with principles and technologies of server clusters, virtualized datacenters, Grids/P2P, Internet clouds, social networks, Internet of Things (IoT), and applications.
 Students will have the opportunity to gain hands-on experience on public cloud such as Amazon EC2.
 Selected scientific applications will also be used as case studies to gain hands-on experiences.

-# DSI MSDS Summer Bootcamp - Cloud Computing & Data Analysis in RStudio
+# DSI Bootcamp: Computing, Storage & Data Analysis in the Cloud

 **Summer 2017**